RavanH/jetpack-module-control/README.md

 Can we disable Debug link in the footer menu?
 Afraid not...
 Maybe contribute a filter to Jetpack?

+Can we disable the "Connect to get started" nag?

 ## License

 [GPLv3+](http://www.gnu.org/licenses/gpl-3.0.html)